bartonlab/paper-SARS-CoV-2-evolution/README.md

 - **IJulia** to run the notebooks
 - **Python 3** for figures

-# Installation and Environment Setup
+# Installation and environment setup

 1. Clone this repository and navigate into it:
 ```bash